numfocus/DISCOVER-Cookbook/Translators_Guide.md

 To ensure smooth collaboration and high-quality translations, our Transifex team is organized into three key roles.
 Each plays a vital part in the localization workflow:

+#### Translator

+Translators adapt content from the source language into their target language, helping us reach global audiences.

+**Responsibilities:**

+- Translate and submit content
+- Join team discussions to ask questions or share insights

+Whether you're new to localization or a seasoned polyglot, this role is a great starting point for contributing meaningfully.

+---

 #### Language Coordinator

 Language Coordinators oversee translation efforts for a specific language.
 They act as language-level team leads, guiding contributors and ensuring consistency.